verilog-to-routing/vtr-verilog-to-routing/doc/src/yosys+odin/quickstart.rst

 .. code-block:: bash

-   ./odin_II --elaborator yosys -V <path/to/Verilog/File> -a <path/to/arch/file> -o output.blif
+   ./odin_II --elaborator yosys -v <path/to/Verilog/File> -a <path/to/arch/file> -o output.blif

 Passes a Verilog HDL file and architecture to Yosys+Odin-II, where it is synthesized.
 Yosys will use the HDL files to perform elaboration.